 Policy name Description

-no-referrer Sends no Referer information, enhancing user privacy but potentially impacting analytics data.
+no-referrer Sends no Referer information, which enhances user privacy but may impact analytics data.

 origin Sends only the origin (scheme, host, and port) of the referring URL.